DavidNash2024/Win32xx/samples/RibbonMDIFrame/ReadMe.txt

 The View group has a check button to show or hide the status bar, and a color picker to select the color for the MDI child window.

-The Ribbon contains a Multiple Document Interface group which has the buttons for MDI Tile, MDI cascade etc. This group also has other buttons that are enabled when the MDI child is maximized.
+The Ribbon contains a Multiple Document Interface group that has the buttons for MDI Tile, MDI cascade etc. This group also has other buttons that are enabled when the MDI child is maximized.